-Senior sex isn't the same as it was in your 20s — but it can still be satisfying.
-Contrary to common myths about sexuality and older adults, sexual interest is not just for the young.
+As you age, sex isn't the same as it was in your 20s — but it can still be satisfying.
+Contrary to common myths, sex isn't just for the young.
 Many seniors continue to enjoy their sexuality into their 80s and beyond.
-A healthy sex life is not only fulfilling, but it's also good for other aspects of your life, including your physical health and self-esteem.
+A healthy sex life not only is fulfilling, but also is good for other aspects of your life, including your physical health and self-esteem.

 As men age, testosterone levels decline and changes in sexual function are common.
 These physiological changes can include:

-- A need for more stimulation to achieve and maintain an erection and orgasm
+- A need for more stimulation to achieve and maintain erection and orgasm

 - Shorter orgasms